Skip to content

 Calculation Logic

-1. Load the model from the database.
+3. Loads and deserializes the matched model from the database.

 Database Requirements